bohendo/valuemachine/README.md

 To generate a valid tax return, you'll want to add your social security number & other sensitive data to `personal.json`.
 This file is added to the .gitignore so you're less likely to accidentally commit/push this personal data.
 But if you rename it to something like `personal.json.backup` then you could still accidentally commit it, so be careful & review diffs before you push.

 This also means that `personal.json` won't automatically be backed up to a remote repo as part of your fork of this repo.
 You'll probably spend a fair amount of time updating the info in `personal.json` so take care of this file & don't lose it.
-You can create a zipped archive of your personal data and attachments (expected to be in `docs/`) with the command: `make backup` & then copy this output somewhere safe.
+You can create a zipped archive of your personal data and attachments (expected to be in `docs/`) with the command: `make backup` & then save a copy this archive somewhere safe.

 # Adding support for a new form